akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/debugging-options.md

 # Set Debuuging Options

-You can organize your Appium builds and tests on BrowserStack that will allow you to access the sessions at a later stage using these identifiers.
+You can enable/disable different debugging options for your Appium tests on BrowserStack.
 The capabilities available are:

 ***

-1. Define project for your build
-2. Define build for your tests
-3. Define name for your test run
+1. Device Logs
+2. Appium Logs
+3. Visual Logs
+4. Video
+5. Network Logs
 ***

-### project
+### Device Logs
-The project can be specified using the capability named project, that allows the user to specify a name for logical group of buils.
-By default, the project name is Untitled Project.
+Use the capability named browserstack.deviceLogs,  if you want to capture device logs for your test.
+The values are true/false.
+By default, the value is set to true.
 The example of setting this capability:

-> "project": "loginformproject"
+> "browserstack.deviceLogs": "false"

 --

-### build
+### Appium Logs
-The build can be specified using the capability named build, that allows the user to specify a name for logical group of tests.
-By default, the build name is Untitled Project.
+Use the capability named browserstack.appiumLogs,  if you want to capture raw appium logs for your test.
+The values are true/false.
+By default, the value is set to true.
 The example of setting this capability:
-Allows the user to specify a name for a logical group of tests.

-> "build": "build 4.5"
+> "browserstack.appiumLogs": "false"

 --

-### name
+### Visual Logs
-The name can be specified using the capability name, that allows the user to specify an identifier for the test run.
+Use the capability named browserstack.debug,  if you want to generate screenshots at various steps in your test.
+The values are true/false.
+By default, the value is set to false.
 The example of setting this capability:

+> "browserstack.debug": "true"

+--

+### Video Logs
+Use the capability named browserstack.video, if you want to generate screenshots at various steps in your test.
+The values are true/false.
+By default, the value is set to true.
+The example of setting this capability:

+> "browserstack.video": "true"

+--

+### Network Logs
+Use the capability named browserstack.networkLogs, if you want to capture network logs for your test.
+The values are true/false.
+By default, the value is set to false.
+The example of setting this capability:

-> "name": "logintest"
+> "browserstack.networkLogs": "true"